NikoZBK/stock-finder/README.md

 Example: ps5 = 0 # don't search for ps5

 # Emails and SMS alerts
+SMS functionality is afforded by twilio: https://www.twilio.com/ Sign up for a free trial and plug in your api credentials inside Alert.py.
 To have emails and text message alerts sent, fill in your credentials inside the Alert.py file.
 Highly recommended to use a dummy email.
 This will soon be deprecated.

 # Other notes